Focus on floors: why smoothing compounds need a minimum thickness

 We’re talking millimetres

 And whilst even a millimetre less than the prescribed minimum might not seem that significant, it can cause problems.
-Levelling compounds are carefully formulated to perform in a certain way at the specified thickness and display properties that will ensure a finished floor will perform up to the required standard.
+Smoothing compounds are carefully formulated to perform in a certain way at the specified thickness and display properties that will ensure a finished floor will perform up to the required standard.

 Formulated to perform